CSC-3380-Spring-2025/Team-7/README.md

 - .Net [[link]](https://dotnet.microsoft.com/en-us/download/dotnet)

 ## Commands
-Describe how the commands and process to launch the project on the main branch in such a way that anyone working on the project knows how to check the affects of any code they add.

 Cloning repository and checking out the main branch.
 Clone the GitHub repository by clicking "<> Code" and coping the line under HTTPS or using the line provided below.
 Once copied run the command in a new VS Code terminal or powershell.
 Make sure to change directories (cd) to the place you want the repository to copy:
 ```sh